imkk-000/healthcheck-my-pc/readme.md

 - [ ] Encrypt with RSA
 - [ ] Support multiple client

+## TODO:

+- [ ] Fix getting network information from process into Windows

 ## How to get only code coverage

 ```sh